mat8854/MyDeviceInfo/README.md

 # Known Issues
 * Some function used in class MyStorageInfo are deprecated (Jan.
 2017).
+* Code has become obsolete.
+You can use [Google Crashlytics](https://firebase.google.com/docs/crashlytics/) to get much better device (and crash) information (March 2018).

 # Sample Output (Nexus 4, running Android 5.1.1)
 <pre>